Catalyn45/ClipboardManager/README.md

 # ClipboardManager

-Very simple clipboard manager for copying/cutting and pasting files on windows from the commandline.
+Very simple clipboard manager for copying/cutting and pasting files and strings on windows from the commandline.
 The code is very simple, only 150 lines long.

 This is integrated with windows ctrl+c ctrl+v, meaning that you can copy/cut a file with ctrl+c/ctrl+x and then paste/move it from the commandline.
 You can also copy/cut it from the commandline and paste/move it with ctrl+v.

 ## Features
 - Copy files
+- Copy strings
 - Cut files
 - Paste files
 - Clear clipboard